 It was several years before Tim decided to take these writings and share his story with others.
 During this time Tim was on a personal journey to regain his wholeness and joy.
 It was this journey that finally convinced Tim that he needed to share his experience with others.
 Perhaps in sharing his story a horrible tragedy could be prevented in another family or community.
 Perhaps individuals struggling with their own brokenness and pain would find hope and inspiration in his story?
 Perhaps, a life could be changed and saved?
 Tim founded and started the non-profit Also-Me (www.also-me.org), designed to provide help and hope to others.

-During his quest to heal and become whole again Tim learned valuable lessons on forgiveness (of himself and others), the power of faith, and came to understand he is not alone.
+During his quest to heal and become whole again, Tim learned valuable lessons on forgiveness (of himself and others), the power of faith, and came to understand he is not alone.
 He realized that it was okay to give himself permission to be happy and enjoy life in spite of all that was lost.
 Helping others find their own path to peace and joy has become a mission for Tim.

 FOR IMMEDIATE RELEASE